okuvshynov/vimqq/README.md

 - [x] generating title for chat
 - [x] visual selection is incorrect
 - [-] use popup similar to fzf -- let's just use same window
+- [ ] date/time of last message in chat selection

 Later
 - [ ] multi-agent support - chat with multiple bots